Gun Deaths By State 2020

 On this note, the states with the highest suicide rates are Montana, Alaska, and Wyoming, as well as various smaller cities in midwestern states of America.
 On the other end of the spectrum, states with large population sizes and even larger population density values, such as New Jersey, Rhode Island, and Massachusetts, have the lowest suicide rates in the United States.

 Firearm deaths per year are not just a reflection of citizens failing to get along or respect each other's rights to life.
 Firearms have also been involved in the attempted assassinations of eleven presidents of the United States.
-Only four presidents were killed by bullet wounds, but the point is that three handguns and one rifle were the weapons of choice for shooting, injuring, and ultimately killing four US presidents.
+Four presidents were killed by bullet wounds, but the point is that three handguns and one rifle were the weapons of choice for shooting, injuring, and ultimately killing four US presidents (Lincoln, Garfield, McKinley, Kennedy).

 As of January of 2019, it is reported that the top five US states with the high rates of gun-related deaths are...